ParameterizedBuilds/parameterized-builds/README.md

 * $COMMIT: the commit hash that triggered the build
 * $REPOSITORY: the repository slug
 * $PROJECT: the project key
-* PR-specific variables (only availably when using a PR trigger)
+* PR-specific variables (only availably when using a 'PR' prefixed trigger)
  * $PRID: bitbucket id of the PR
  * $PRDESTINATION: name of the destination branch in the PR
  * $PRTITLE: title of the PR